Asian shares retreat after Fed minutes bring reality check

 Investors still seem to believe the U.S. Congress and the White House will reach a deal to deliver more aid to the economy after federal unemployment benefits and other stimulus expired.

 Investors around the world are also waiting for developments on the rising tensions between the United States and China.
 The world’s largest economies have longstanding trade issues, and President Donald Trump has recently been targeting Chinese tech companies.
-Also hanging over the market is the upcoming U.S. election, with the big changes in policies it can create.
+Also hanging over the market is the upcoming U.S. election, with potential big changes in policies.

 Earnings reporting season for big U.S companies has nearly wrapped up, with businesses in the S&P 500 on track to report a sharp decline in their profits for the spring, but not as bad as Wall Street expected.